maxloosmu/MaxVault/README.md

 * [Gaining Insights, what I've learnt from the book Seeing What Others Don't](https://github.com/maxloosmu/MaxVault/blob/main/Gaining%20Insights%2C%20what%20I've%20learnt%20from%20the%20book%20Seeing%20What%20Others%20Don't.md)
     + 2022-08, christianity, creativity, innovation, insight, life, programming, self-improvement
 * [Skills Building, My Progress as of Aug 2022](https://github.com/maxloosmu/MaxVault/blob/main/Skills%20Building%2C%20My%20Progress%20as%20of%20Aug%202022.md)
-    + 2022-08, learning, self-discovery, self-improvement, skills, work
+    + 2022-08, habits, learning, self-discovery, self-improvement, skills, work

 #### S'pore
 * [Progress is Only Evolution in Disguise, Rooted in Reproduction.
 Reflections as a Disabled Christian and Responsible Democrat](https://github.com/maxloosmu/MaxVault/blob/main/S'pore/Progress%20is%20Only%20Evolution%20in%20Disguise%2C%20Rooted%20in%20Reproduction.%20Reflections%20as%20a%20Disabled%20Christian%20and%20Responsible%20Democrat.md)